 - In people with type 2 diabetes, natural incretin release is diminished or no longer present.
 However, it can be stimulated with pharmacological agents, such as Rybelsus.
 Rybelsus (semaglutide) shares 94% of the same structure as human GLP-1 but is man-made.
 It binds to and activates the GLP-1 receptor, stimulating insulin secretion and lowering glucagon secretion when blood glucose levels are high.
 It also causes a slowing down in how fast the stomach empties, making a person feel full.

 - Rybelsus belongs to the class of medicines called GLP-1 receptor agonists.
 It may also be called an incretin mimetic.

-- Rybelsus may be used in the treatment of type 2 diabetes in adults over the age of 18 alongside diet modification and increased exercise.
-It is usually prescribed after traditional oral medications for diabetes have not worked or have stopped working.
+- Rybelsus may be used for the treatment of type 2 diabetes in adults over the age of 18 alongside diet modification and increased exercise.
+It can be prescribed as initial therapy for those who have not previously taken diabetes medication.

 - Rybelsus tablets are formulated with salcaprozoate, which is an absorption promoter.
 Semaglutide is a large molecule and it is not absorbed through the intestine.
 The addition of salcaprozoate allows semaglutide to be absorbed which means Rybelsus tablets can be taken orally.

 - People treated with Rybelsus 14mg once a day can be transferred to Ozempic subcutaneous injection 0.5 mg once weekly.
 Those transitioning can start Ozempic the day after their last dose of Rybelsus.